 A woman over 50 is a force to be reckoned with.
 She’s had enough life experience to know what she wants.
 And for the most part, she knows who she is and where she’s going.
-Most of the fashion industry talks about the latest trends and caters to the younger crowd, leaving the older women with slim pickings and clothing brands that usually carry frumpy and outdated items.
+Most of the fashion industry talks about the latest trends and caters to the younger crowd, leaving older women with slim pickings and clothing brands that usually carry frumpy and outdated items.

 What clothes should you avoid if you’re over 50?

-Of course, “rules” are meant to be broken and you should wear whatever you feel good in at the end of the day, but I’m not going to recommend things like mini skirts, crop tops, or stealing your daughter’s jeans (unless they’re a straight leg style, of course!).
+Of course, “rules” are meant to be broken, and you should wear whatever you feel good in at the end of the day, but I’m not going to recommend things like mini skirts, crop tops, or stealing your daughter’s jeans – unless they’re a straight leg style, of course!

 Dressing for your body type

-Your body shape and how you dress are always something to consider, but even more so as you age and your body changes, becoming something quite different than what it was in your 20s!
+Your body shape and how you dress are always something to consider, but even more so as you age and your body changes, becoming something quite different than what it was in your 20s.

 How to have style as a woman over 50

 You’ll notice that many of the older style icons have adopted some element of classic style, whether it’s a classic black and white color combo (Carolina Herrera) or classic clothing items like blazers and clean denim (Emmanuelle Alt).
-If classic style is the base of your style, feel free to add to it, whether it’s bohemian, preppy, casual, or even trendy, if that’s what makes you you!
+If classic style is the base of your style, feel free to add to it, whether it’s bohemian, preppy, casual, or even trendy, if that’s what makes you who you are!

 Should a woman over 50 wear bright colors?